 We’ve long known that similar r-process stars can be found in the Milky Way’s stellar halo (e.g. here, here, here, and more).
 I hypothesized that such stars might exclusively originate from ultra-faint dwarf galaxies.
 Graduate student Kaley Brauer and I have since constructed models showing that about half of such stars originate just from the ultra-faint dwarf galaxies, with the rest likely explainable by larger disrupted satellite galaxies (paper).
 I continue to pursue these questions with the R-Process Alliance.

 We have now directly detected r-process elements made in a neutron star merger coincident with a gravitational wave detection.
 This is a new and exciting way to understand the r-process.
 Using the Milky Way’s r-process stars, I have made predictions for optical followup of neutron star mergers detected through gravitational waves (paper).

 Milky Way Assembly and Substructure

-One of the biggest challenges when studying the local universe is that we only get one local universe, but our cosmological model can only predict statistical distributions of physical properties.
+One of the biggest challenges of near-field cosmology is that we only get one nearby universe, but our cosmological model only predicts statistical distributions of physical properties.
 As a result, we must run a lot of simulations to disentangle observations specific to our corner of the universe from general facts about cosmology.
 I’m a core member of the Caterpillar project, a large suite of cosmological zoom-in simulations of Milky Way mass galaxies.
 These will help us understand the formation history of our Milky Way and potentially constrain our models of dark matter.
 I’ve played a large role in running and postprocessing these simulations, which has taken millions of CPU-hours.
 I led the post-processing effort for Caterpillar, and one of my main contributions was an adaptation of the halo finder ROCKSTAR that implements iterative unbinding (link here).
 (Caterpillar flagship paper)